Overview of the Problem:

 OK, so you’ve done what you can with your own lighting, but what if your neighbor does not?
 The documents below will give you some ideas about how to engage a neighbor with an offending yard light.
 The two contain essentially the same information, but the second is a bit more technical.
 Before you file a complaint with Planning and Zoning, try to start a friendly dialog first.

-Dark skies are a precious natural resource, and they are endangered.
+Dark skies are a precious and endangered natural resource.
 Astronomy brings millions of dollars into our state each year via professional research and tourism.
 To protect our dark skies, lighting ordinances have been enacted in many jurisdictions.
 If you feel you are a victim of light trespass, there may be a remedy.
 You need to familiarize yourself with the law.
 It is up to you to know your rights.
 It is the responsibility of your local Planning Department to enforce these lighting laws.
 Links to some Arizona ordinances in my home county of Maricopa are provided below:

 Arizona Revised Statutes, Title 49 – The Environment, Chapter 7 – Light Pollution: ARS-49-7.pdf (64k)